Actifio/powershell/README.md

 ### 1)   Ensure PowerShell 3.0 and .NET are installed.

-Ensure that PowerShell 3.0 is installed on the target workstation.
+Ensure that PowerShell 3.0 or above is installed on the target workstation.
 For Windows 7 SP1 and Windows 2008 R2, Powershell 3.0 should already be installed.
 We also need .NET 4.0 installed on the OS.
 To find out the Powershell version, start Powershell and then enter the version command as shown:
 ```